taylorscott91/sweetlibsphp/README.md

 Why did you choose this subject?
 ```
 PHP is a very popular language for a lot of oft-used technologies in web development (Wordpress, Drupel...
-Facebook uses it!)
+Facebook uses it too!)
 ```
 How were you first made aware of it?
 ```